rptynan/dotfiles/README.md

-# Sirupsen's Dotfiles
+# Rptynan's Dotfiles

 Dotfiles I have used and tweaked for the past couple of years.
-They're simple and optimized for a 13" laptop.
+They're simple and optimized for a 13" laptop and somewhat stolen from @Sirupsen.

-# Setup
+## Setup

 <table>
   <tr>